 sudo systemctl stop apache2

-• Observe logs: Watch sudo journalctl -u keepalived -f on both servers.
-You should see debian-master reduce its priority due to chk_apache failing, and debian-backup should transition to MASTER state.
+sudo journalctl -u keepalived -f on both servers.
+You should see debian-master reduce its priority due to chk_apache failing, and debian-backup should transition to MASTER state.debian-backup, check ip addr show eth0.
+The VIP 192.168.1.1 should now be present.http://192.168.1.1.
+It should now be served by debian-backup.sudo systemctl start apache2

 sudo systemctl stop keepalived